 The closer to home, the less likely you are to arouse suspicion.
 Of course, the location doesn’t have to be secret if it’s somewhere the guest of honor is planning to be anyway (like their own living room), but if you choose a third-party locale, be sure you have a plausible reason for being there and a reliable method of transportation.
 Additionally, be sure that guests have directions and parking information in advance so that everyone shows up on time.

 3. Recruit an Accomplice

-Of course, the foremost goal in throwing a surprise party is to surprise your guest of honor.
+Of course, the foremost goal of throwing a surprise party is to surprise your guest of honor.
 To do this, you’ll need one other person you trust.
 To throw a surprise party without a hitch, this person will either hold down the fort at the party location or deliver the honoree, with you taking on the other role.

 4. Keep Your Guests in the Know

 While it may sound obvious, make it clear to your guests that this is a surprise party.
-This will not only ensure that they stay tight-lipped about the proceedings, but it will also get them on site early rather than (un)fashionably late.
+This will not only ensure that they stay tight-lipped about the proceedings, but it will also get them on-site early rather than (un)fashionably late.
 Be sure to note when the guest of honor will arrive so attendees don’t miss the surprise.

 5. Set the Stage

 Plan to start the party at least 30 to 60 minutes before the guest of honor is scheduled to arrive.
 A full-on pre-party is essential to cultivating a festive atmosphere, so start your surprise party with music, snacks, and cocktails for guests well before the moment of yelling “surprise.”
 A generous spread of appetizers and drinks is also a good way to encourage your guests to show up early.